virtualritz/nsi/README.md

 ## Getting Pixels

-The crate has support for streaming pixels from the renderer, via callbacks (i.e. closures) during, and or after rendering via the `output` module.
+The crate has support for streaming pixels from the renderer, via callbacks (i.e. closures) during and/or after rendering via the `output` module.
 This module is enabled through the feature of the same name.